Tap Tag User Guide

 Click "Write" to be prompted with an NFC "Ready to Scan" message

 Now your smartphone is looking for an NFC tag to encode.
-For iPhone, hold the top of your phone within 1 inch of Tap Tag while this message is up.
-For android, place middle of phone onto Tap Tag.
+For iPhone, hold the top-center of your phone within 1 inch of Tap Tag while this message is up.
+For android, place backside-middle of phone onto Tap Tag.
 Your smartphone will make a sound and/or vibrate when your NFC tag is officially encoded, which takes less than one second.

 If you choose to re-program another link into your tag simply repeat these steps to overwrite the previous link.